-Trump-connected lobbyist ends coronavirus contract with D.C. due to Bowser, White House feud
+Trump-connected lobbyist ends coronavirus contract with D.C. amid Bowser, White House feud

-“We can’t be effective under the current situation,” Ballard said, about an hour after Trump lambasted Bowser on Twitter as part of a days-long feud over protests in the nation’s capitol.
+“We can’t be effective under the current situation,” Ballard said, about an hour after Trump lambasted Bowser on Twitter as part of a days-long feud over protests in the nation’s capital.

-Trump and Bowser have battled in recent days over military presence in the city.
-On Friday, the city finished painting 16th Street to say “BLACK LIVES MATTER” in large yellow font on a road outside the White House.
+Trump and Bowser (D) have tangled in recent days over military presence in the city.
+On Friday, the city finished painting part of 16th Street to say “Black lives matter” in large yellow letters near the White House.

 Bowser has called for the National Guard to leave D.C. streets and has mocked the president for being “alone/afraid” in the White House after he falsely accused her last week of keeping the D.C. police from protecting the White House during protests.
 D.C. police have been involved in the effort.